 - Find the module/s and check the boxes next to them.

 Note that "modulename" is referring to the module’s machine name, as in the module’s URL.

-Example: the machine name of the “Pathauto” module is pathauto, it’s URL is
+Example: the machine name of the “Pathauto” module is pathauto (Note: Check the link for the URL).

 The command “pm-enable” can also be shortened to “en.”

 Disabling a Module without Drush